 COVID-19 How You Can Help Others Who Are Impacted

 ACTS Resale Stores at 409 Hayne Avenue in Aiken and 50 Canal Street in Graniteville are now open to the public Monday through Friday.
-As of Monday, June 8th, hours will be 10 am to 5 pm.
+Hours are 10 am to 5 pm.

 The ACTS drop-off area is open to accept donations from 9 am to 4 pm.

 In response to COVID-19, ACTS fulfills immediate client needs while minimizing risk to our volunteers, clients and staff.
 We will continue to provide food, medical and utility assistance to clients, but with the safety of all in mind.
 Clients seeking clothing will be delayed or seen on a case-by-case basis.
 Our monthly Senior Food Distribution Program will continue to operate the third Saturday of each month in Aiken, Jackson, Wagener and Graniteville, but with modified procedures for the safety of our volunteers and the seniors who participate.